manuel-valles/setup-typescript-eslint-prettier/README.md

-# setup-typescript-eslint-prettier.js
+# Setup for Typescript Eslint and Prettier

-Automate TypeScript, ESLint and Prettier in one go
+Automate TypeScript, ESLint and Prettier in one go.